-Emotional Exhaustion vs Burnout: They Are Not the Same Thing
+Emotional Exhaustion vs Burnout: One Symptom or the Full Syndrome?

 The Short Answer